aboutcode-org/aboutcode/docs/source/contributing.rst

 #########################

 We welcome you and your interest in contributing to open source software!
-AboutCode is always looking for enthusiatic contributors and we are happy to help with any questions or comments.
+AboutCode is always looking for enthusiastic contributors and we are happy to help with any questions or comments.
 Here a few resources to get
 started: